admivsn/ml-at-risk/README.md

 #### Train the model

-Train the model by running train.py within the container and rebuild the container with the latest model.
+Train the model by running train.py within the container.

 ```
 ./scripts/train.sh
-./scripts/docker_build.sh
 ```

 #### Start the predict server